-“Patapsco State Park is an absolute gem, just minutes from Baltimore, MD.
-Singletrack, river, climbs
+“Patapsco State Park is an absolute gem—just minutes from Baltimore, complete with singletrack, the river, and climbs.”

 — Hiking Project Staff